Helping a girl with reproductive health

 Did you know?

-- Avoid tight underwear or clothes made of synthetic fibers that can trap heat.
+- Avoid tight underwear or clothes made of synthetic fibers like polyester that can trap heat.
 (Bacteria grow well in the heat.)

 - Change out of wet bathing suits and exercise clothes as soon as possible.
 (Bacteria also grow well in wet places.)